-If you’re looking for a protective style to slay this summer, we’ve got you covered with everything you’ll ever need to know about micro braids.
+If you’re looking for a protective style to slay this year, we’ve got you covered with everything you’ll ever need to know about micro braids.
 Whether you have dark brown hair or ash blonde locks, this is a style you won’t be able to get enough of.

 What are micro braids?

 Micro braids are tiny braids so small they often resemble thick strands of hair.
 As you might imagine, micro braids take hours to install and sometimes even longer to remove.
 The time spent is well worth it, though, because this look offers a level of versatility that not many other braid styles can.
 That’s because the braids are so thin they can often be treated and styled like your natural hair.

 When installing micro braids whether, with your natural hair or added hair, only a few strands of hair are used at a time.
 Because of this, the braids are often much lighter than other protective styles, such as box braids or faux locs.
 This allows you to style the braids as you would regular strands of hair, making styles like curling iron curls, additional braids, buns, and ponytails possible.

 You can leave micro braids in your hair anywhere from one day to eight weeks—it all depends on how well you care for them (the better the care, the longer they will last).
 However, we don’t advise keeping them for longer than eight weeks without making an appointment with your stylist.
 They can help you determine whether or not it is safe for your strands to remain in the micro braids a bit longer or if it is time to remove them.